 I founded the company, raised a Series A from BRV and Ron Conway, and ran the company for two years leading it to one of the top mobile analytics companies in the industry.

 MyEssay.com was a college application essay and review service.
 We critiqued college application essays, we did not write or rewrite them, as that is unethical.
 In the late 90s MyEssay was the leading college application essay review service.

 I co-founded MyEssay and led the product and technical initiatives.
 MyEssay included a web-based workflow system for routing the essays to readers, which allowed us to scale dramatically.

-UgcDb, "User Generated Content Database," was similar to an "IMDB" for user-generated content.
+UgcDb, the "User Generated Content Database," was similar to IMDB for user-generated content.

 Zetre is a mathematical card and dice game.
 The dice are rolled, and users take turns making combinations of the dice to equal cards in their hand.
 It's a great game for teaching kids math.
-Schools all over the US and UK use the game in their classrooms.
+Schools all over the US and UK used the game in their classrooms.